GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 1. On the CubeBackup deployment page, configure the *Deployment name*, *Zone*, *Machine type*, and *Boot Disk size* for your VM.
     * Please select the Zone which is closest to your organization, or in accordance with the data policy of your organization or country.
-    * CubeBackup requires no less than 4 GB of memory (8GB is strongly recommended) and 100GB for the boot disk.
+    * CubeBackup requires at least 4 GB of memory (8 GB is strongly recommended) and 100 GB for the boot disk.
     * If you’d like to access the web console from the Internet, please be sure to allow HTTP and HTTPS traffic in the Firewall section.
    ![Deploy on compute engine](./compute-engine-vm.png)
 1. When all parameters have been properly set, click **DEPLOY** to start the VM instance.
 The deployment process may take one or two minutes to complete.